The Bankrate promise

 With an umbrella policy, homeowners typically have $1 million or more in additional liability protection.
 Should someone die or become seriously injured while using your pool, an umbrella policy would help pay for their funeral or medical costs, as well as any of your legal fees from the incident.
 These costs could easily exceed even the highest liability limit coverage option on your standard homeowners policy.
 If you do not have an umbrella policy and your standard homeowners policy is maxed out, any additional costs would have to be paid by you.

 Though your swimming pool will most likely be covered under personal property or other structures, you should consider following these additional steps to reduce the risk of injury or damage to your pool.
-They will not only protect you, but protect others as well:
+Taking the proper steps can help protect yours’ as well as others’s safety:

 Frequently asked questions

-All swimming pools should be insured to help cover the costs of pool-related injuries or damage to the pool.
-Both above-ground and built-in pools call for adequate property insurance coverage for financial security.
+In general, all swimming pools need to be insured to help cover the costs of pool-related injuries or damages caused by named perils that occur to the pool.
+What that typically means is that both above-ground and built-in pools should have adequate property insurance coverage for financial security, but if you have questions, it may benefit you to speak to your insurance agent about insuring your particular swimming pool.

 Many standard homeowners policies have an option to insure your swimming pool as an endorsement to your policy.
 Accidents and injuries to people that happen at the pool fall under your home insurance’s liability coverage.
 Damage to an above-ground pool is typically covered by personal property coverage, while an in-ground pool is generally covered under other structures coverage.
 Consult your insurance agent to understand if your insurer offers homeowners coverage for pool owners and for more information on how to insure your pool.